maikewu/forms/docs/fields/25-prefill-rules.md

 ---
 ### Schema & Examples

-Prefill can have severeal rules, for each input, that get executed sequencly until on rule is able to applie as the necessary input data is available.
+Prefill can have severeal rules for a target, which get executed sequenctially until on rule can be applied when the required input data is available.
 <details>
 <summary>Prefill examples of certain fields</summary>